Presidential Dollar Rolls

-One popular way of collecting Presidential Dollars is by the roll.
+One popular way of collecting Presidential Dollars is by the roll (Buy on eBay).
 A collector will attempt to acquire one or more unopened rolls for each release in the series.
 These are often called BU Rolls, referring to the condition of the coins within the roll as “Brilliant Uncirculated.”

 Presidential Dollar Rolls usually come in 25-coin size with a face value of $25 per roll.
 Currently, Presidential Dollars are minted for circulation at both the Philadelphia and Denver Mints.
 A common method of collecting the series is to try to acquire one roll from each mint for each president.